top of page

 MAGIC

 Magic was never complicated.
-It is how we understand energy.
+It's how we understand energy.
 The sun feeds the plants, the plants feed the animals, and the animals and plants feed us.
 The more energy available, the more we can turn our thoughts into action and shape our reality.
-Whether that's getting more food by having more energy to follow herd's of animals, putting it towards patience to follow migrating plants (yes they migrate, very slowly) and watching what they do to understand how they work as medicine.
-When we want success we feed spirits that aid in success.
-Its a fairly simple concept and a high level explanation but ultimately energy travels through intention, not just ours but every living thing.
-Some people can see it, some people only see the physical results of it (what western spiritual practices call divination) But for those who can see (the why will be a story for another time, the how can be found in some of Dr. Michael Persinger's work) it is clear that energy travels along the natural cycles and systems that we and other living things build and support.
-When our intention (and the combining other parts of earth that share our intention) influences the direction of energy that is magic.
-Which means it is found in everyday actions too, like baking bread or planting seeds.
-The craft, is the creative fun side of doing it.
+Whether that's getting more food by having more energy to follow herds of animals, putting it towards patience to follow migrating plants (yes, they migrate, very slowly) and watching what they do to understand how they work as medicine.
+When we want success, we feed spirits that aid in success.
+When we want health we feed spirits to bring in health.

 THE FORGETTING

 But then something shifted.
 People started to believe the land belonged to them, instead of the other way around.
 We forgot balance.
 We forgot how to listen to the animals, to the wind, to the stars, to ourselves.
 We abandoned the old calendars that tracked cycles of energy that we built systems around.
 We were taught not to trust our instincts, visions, or spirits.
-Our fear and doubt built walls in our mind to blind our sight of energy.

 That forgetting became the root of our suffering.